uhellstr/sqlcl-shell/README.md

 Description

-Before attempting to use this package.
+Before attempting to use this library.
 Verify you can connect to your database(s) with SQLcl using EZ-connect as described above.
 Setup the following two environment variables